karan-shergill/hld101/notes/redis_use_cases.md

 ### Pros of Using Redis for Pub/Sub Messaging

-✅ **Blazing Fast** – In-memory operations enable real-time messaging.
+1. **Blazing Fast** – In-memory operations enable real-time messaging.

-✅ **Lightweight & Simple** – No complex brokers or configurations needed.
+2. **Lightweight & Simple** – No complex brokers or configurations needed.

-✅ **Scalable** – Works well for small-to-medium-scale distributed systems.
+3. **Scalable** – Works well for small-to-medium-scale distributed systems.

-✅ **Pattern Matching** – Supports flexible subscriptions using wildcards.
+4. **Pattern Matching** – Supports flexible subscriptions using wildcards.

-✅ **Event Broadcasting** – Ideal for push notifications, real-time feeds, and dashboards.
+5. **Event Broadcasting** – Ideal for push notifications, real-time feeds, and dashboards.

 ### Cons of Using Redis for Pub/Sub Messaging

+Here’s the numbered list for your new points:

-❌ **No Message Persistence** – Messages are lost if subscribers are offline (use **Redis Streams** for persistence).
+1. **No Message Persistence** – Messages are lost if subscribers are offline (use **Redis Streams** for persistence).

-❌ **No Message Acknowledgment** – No built-in retry mechanism if a message is dropped.
+2. **No Message Acknowledgment** – No built-in retry mechanism if a message is dropped.

-❌ **Limited Scalability for High Throughput** – Not ideal for massive-scale event-driven systems (Kafka, RabbitMQ may be better).
+3. **Limited Scalability for High Throughput** – Not ideal for massive-scale event-driven systems (Kafka, RabbitMQ may be better).

-❌ **Network Partition Risks** – If a Redis node fails, Pub/Sub messages may be lost.
+4. **Network Partition Risks** – If a Redis node fails, Pub/Sub messages may be lost.

 ### Real-Life Examples of Redis Pub/Sub Messaging